Pandoa/UltimateIOSToolkit/getstarted.md

 </div>

 ## Calling a Blueprint Function from Java
-The plugin offers a way to call Blueprints function with the help of Unreal Engine reflection system.
+The plugin offers a way to call Blueprints functions with the help of Unreal Engine reflection system.

 It can be done with the help of the Java class `BlueprintCallback` in the package `com.pandora.jbi`.
 It is meant to be created in Blueprints and to pass it to a Java call as parameter.